conda-forge/conda-forge.github.io/docs/maintainer/adding_pkgs.md

    detail, see [Build from tarballs, not repos](#tarballs-no-repos)).
 2. Fork and clone the [staged-recipes](https://github.com/conda-forge/staged-recipes)
    repository from GitHub.
-3. Checkout a new branch from the staged-recipes `main` branch.
+3. On your fork of staged-recipes, create a new branch from the `main` branch.
 4. Through CLI, cd inside the ‘staged-recipes/recipes' directory.
 5. Within your forked copy, create a new folder in the recipes folder for your package (i.e, `...staged-recipes/recipes/<name-of-package>`)
 6. Copy [meta.yaml](https://github.com/conda-forge/staged-recipes/blob/master/recipes/example/meta.yaml) from the example directory.